han97lister/QA-Practical-Project/README.md

 ### **Architecture**
 #### **Architecture Plan**
+Architecture plans are useful as they allow you to initially visualise your end project without going into much detail.
+As my project progressed, my architecture plan changed slightly and evolved into my final end structure.
+Below you can see the evolution:

 #### **ERD**
 I have used an Entity Relationship Diagram (ERD) to illustrate the table within my database.